totocaster/metalsmith-tags/README.md

   A metalsmith plugin to create dedicated pages for tags in provided in metalsmith pages.

+  **NOTE**: looking for new maintainers of this project. please consult [this issue for discussion.](https://github.com/totocaster/metalsmith-tags/issues/26)

 ## Installation

     $ npm install metalsmith-tags